deven96/facenet-face-recognition/README.md

 ## NOTE

+This is to be used as a smaller part of a facial recognition desktop software

-We are using the Windows 10 Text-to-Speech library to output our audio message, so if you want to run it on a different OS then you will have to replace the speech library used in facenet.py
+We are using the pyttsx3 library to output our audio message, so if you want to run it using a different TTS engine then you will have to replace the speech library used in facenet.py